Rights and Responsibilities

 - Any request for authorization to appeal may be based only on the following grounds:

-- the discovery of new evidence following the rendering of the decision of the Hearing Panel;
+- the discovery of new evidence following the Hearing Panel;

-- the presence of serious and prejudicial procedural defects during the hearing process; or
+- the presence of serious and prejudicial procedural defects of the Hearing Panel; or

 - the decision of the Hearing Panel is patently unreasonable.

 - The request for authorization to appeal shall state in clear and precise terms the grounds on which the appeal is based.
+Furthermore, if the party submitting an appeal (the “Appellant”) is requesting an appeal based on the grounds of discovery of new evidence, the Appellant must provide such evidence as part of their request.
 Upon receipt of the request for authorization to appeal, the Secretary shall provide the other party with a copy.

-- An Appeals Panel shall be convened as soon as possible after receipt of the request by the Secretary and normally within fifteen (15) Days.
+- An Appeals Authorization Panel shall be convened by the Secretary as soon as possible after the expiry of the delay to submit written input.

 - one (1) non-voting chair;